 Sertorius in Spain

-To add to the troubles Lusitania (now Portugal) also rebelled and happily accepted Quintus Sertorius a former supporter of Marius as their general.
+To add to the troubles Lusitania (now Portugal) also rebelled and happily accepted Quintus Sertorius, a former supporter of Marius, as their general.
 Sertorius was joined by many exiled Romans, he made friends with the Gauls and even with the powerful pirates of the Mediterranean.
-In exchange he freely tought and gave these peoples the benefits of the Roman way: schools for the young and military training for the adults.
+In exchange he freely taught and gave these peoples the benefits of the Roman way: Schools for the young and military training for the adults.
 He became so strong that the Romans began to believe they had completely lost control of the Iberian peninsula.
 They sent a general called Pompey to fight him but that never came to be because Sertorius was murdered by his own allies’ jealousy.